I/O Device Driver

 As an exercise, read the sdspi_init function in dev_disk.c from which you will see how SCLK is controlled during the initialization of an SD card.

-An SD card command has 6 bytes so that the operating system can ask the SD card to do a certain task by sending the corresponding 6-byte command using spi_exchange.
-Given an SD card command, the sdspi_exec_cmd function sends the 6 bytes, and waits for the reply from SD card until a timeout.
+An SD card command is 6 bytes, so the operating system can ask the SD card to perform a specific task by sending the corresponding 6-byte command via spi_exchange.
+Given an SD card command, the sdspi_exec_cmd function sends the 6 bytes and then waits for the SD card's reply until a timeout occurs.

 static char sdspi_exec_cmd(char* cmd) {